IsuruMaduranga/toolflow/README.md

 # Toolflow

-A Python library that makes LLM tool calling as simple as decorating a function.
-Just wrap your OpenAI client and pass decorated functions directly to the `tools` parameter - no complex setup required.
+A No bullshit minimalistic Python library that makes LLM tool calling as simple as decorating a function.
+Just wrap your AI clients and pass decorated functions directly to the `tools` parameter - no complex setup required.

 ```python
 import toolflow